AdobeDocs/experience-manager-guides.en/help/product-guide/aemg-documentation-overview.md

 Experience Manager Guides is an enterprise-grade CCMS with native DITA support for structured authoring, multichannel publishing, and content lifecycle management.

-Select your deployment to find version-specific documentation and release notes.

 [!BADGE Cloud Service]{type=Informative}, [!BADGE On-Premise]{type=Informative}, [!BADGE Mananged services]{type=Informative}

 ## Start by your role